ajschumacher/gadsdc/13-databases/README.md

    is, if a technique only gives a probability of "yes" vs. "no" (for some question) how can you use the technique for questions with more than two possible answers?
+ * How do K Nearest Neighbors, Naive Bayes, and linear models compare in terms of model interpretability?
+How/when could this inform model choices?
  * What are the negatives of "tidy data"?
 When would it not be a good idea to have data in a "tidy" format?
  * What other thoughts, comments, concerns, and questions do you have?